TheTexta/nepobabiesruntheunderground/README.md

 Images, GIFs and the accompanying `styles.css` file provide the visual styling.
 The "blog photos" folder stores pictures used within posts.

+## Project Goals
+1. Learn to do more advanced effects and interesting/enegaging creative and interactible animations
+2. Create a more robust blog system
+3. Add a photo browing page where one can browse through my photos over the past couple years in a creative ui (perhaps similar to that of the node system in obsidian)
+4. implement some kind of noise generators to add to the distorted noise/glitch/datamosh aesthetic of the site.

 ## Project Structure
 ```
 / (repo root)